Sean-Confoy/SeanConfoy.github.io/_pages/about.md

 ---

-title: "About Catherine Knox"
+title: "About Sean Confoy"

 ---

 ## Education

-Catherine Knox is a mechanical engineering student interested in aeropsace and nuclear technology.
+Sean Confoy is a mechanical engineering student interested in aeropsace and nuclear technology.
 She holds experience in additive manufacturing, machining, and project management.

 * Vanderbilt University
   * Pursuing a BE in Mechanical Engineering